jamwaffles/jamwaffles.github.io/_posts/2016-10-24-rust-christmas-colour-wheel.md

 ## First, some theory

-The code in the next section is based on the RGB linear colour wheel approximation from the [Adafruid NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino#L123).
+The code in the next section is based on the RGB linear colour wheel approximation from the [Adafruit NeoPixel library](https://github.com/adafruit/Adafruit_NeoPixel/blob/master/examples/strandtest/strandtest.ino#L123).
 So that I can make modifications to the generated colours, it helps to first visualise the RGB brightnesses against time.
 For a rainbow RGB pattern, that looks a bit like this:

 ![Linear RGB graph](/content/images/rgb-linear.png)